 What is next for Making Tax Digital?

-Following this, MTD will see the rollout of MTD for Income Tax (scheduled for 2022) and MTD for Corporation tax.
-This is not currently scheduled to be mandated until at least 2026
+Following this, MTD will see the rollout of MTD MTD for Corporation tax.
+This is not currently scheduled to be mandated until at least 2026.

 MTD for Income Tax

-MTD for Income Tax will apply to self-employed businesses and landlords with annual business or property income that is above £10,000.
-This is scheduled to be introduced in April 2023, but has now been delayed.
+MTD for Income Tax will apply to self-employed/sole traders and landlords with total gross annual business and/or property income that is above £50,000.
+This is scheduled to be introduced in April 2026.
+It will then apply to other taxpayers with such income above £30,000, subsequently reducing to above £20,000.

 If a landlord is also self-employed with other businesses, all the income is combined.
 This will then determine whether they are mandated for MTD for Income Tax.